zicna/rails-blog-nested-forms/TUTORIAL.md

 ```
 As you can see, along with our post `name` and `content` we have a nested hash called `tags_attributes`.
 These attributes will be written via our `accepts_nested_attributes_for` method.

-Ok, so we can build our form dynamically, but how does Rails know where to submit it to?
+Now we can build our form dynamically, but how does Rails know where to submit it to?
 Since we are trying to create a new post and we have our routes set up correctly, Rails knows to submit to `/posts` via a `post` method.
 Let's take a look at the HTML that was generated for us by `form_for`.

 ####Generated HTML From Ruby